Geography of Saudi Arabia: Caves

-The environment and the Gulf War
+Environmental concerns

 The Persian Gulf War of 1991 brought serious environmental damage to the region.
 The world's largest oil spill, estimated at as much as 8000000 oilbbl, fouled gulf waters and the coastal areas of Kuwait, Iran, and much of Saudi Arabia's Persian Gulf shoreline.
 In some of the sections of the Saudi coast that sustained the worst damage, sediments were found to contain 7% oil.
 The shallow areas affected normally provide feeding grounds for birds, and feeding and nursery areas for fish and shrimp.
 Because the plants and animals of the sea floor are the basis of the food chain, damage to the shoreline has consequences for the whole shallow-water ecosystem, including the multimillion-dollar Saudi fisheries industry.

 The spill had a severe impact on the coastal area surrounding Madinat 'al-Jubayl as Sinaiyah, the major industrial and population center newly planned and built by the Saudi government.
 The spill threatened industrial facilities in 'Al Jubayl because of the seawater cooling system for primary industries and threatened the supply of potable water produced by seawater-fed desalination plants.
 The 'Al Jubayl community harbor and Abu Ali Island, which juts into the gulf immediately north of 'Al Jubayl, experienced the greatest pollution, with the main effect of the spill concentrated in mangrove areas and shrimp grounds.
 Large numbers of marine birds, such as cormorants, grebes, and auks, were killed when their plumage was coated with oil.
 In addition, beaches along the entire 'Al Jubayl coastline were covered with oil and tar balls.